 _In_ size_t InputBufferLength,

-_In_ ULONG IoControlCode);
+_In_ ULONG IoControlCode)

 DMF calls this callback for every instantiated Module when the Client Driver receives the EvtQueueInternalDeviceIoControl callback if the Module supports this callback.

 NOTE: Modules should not use this callback.
 Instead, use DMF_IoctlHandler because that Module simplifies the non-trivial handling of the return value and automatically performs validations of the input/output buffer sizes.